pittman8/Assignment1/README.md

 - Next, go to the Chamber of Secrets, where a basilisk awaits.
 - Use the sword to kill the basilisk and you win!

-*Tom Riddle's diary is in Moaning Myrtle's bathroom and gives the player a clue for how to defeat the basilisk.
+*Tom Riddle's diary is in Moaning Myrtle's bathroom and gives the player a clue for how to defeat the basilisk when it is taken.
-If you "use" the diary in the bathroom, it is flushed down the toilet and gone forever.
+If you "use" the diary in the Gryffindor Common Room, it is put away and leaves the game.

 HOW TO LOSE:
 - Find the wand in the Great Hall.
 - Go to Dumbledore's office and use the wand.
 He is now dead.
-- You lose because the wand item leaves the game and cannot be used to get the sword any longer.
+- You lose because the wand leaves the game and cannot be used to get the sword any longer.